Transfer Student Admission Procedures

 Transfer credit is granted for those courses for which a grade of D or better was earned when those courses were part of a student's earned associate or baccalaureate degree.
-For all other courses, transfer credit is granted when a grade of C- or better was earned, provided the courses are comparable to those of MVNU.
-Grades from accepted courses will not be factored into the student's MVNU GPA.
+If a student has not completed a degree, transfer credit is granted when a grade of C- or better was earned, provided the courses are comparable to those of MVNU.
+Grades from accepted courses will not be factored into the student's GPA at MVNU.

 Students accepted on academic probation are evaluated according to these satisfactory academic progress criteria.
 At the end of the first semester, if the semester GPA is:

 - > 2.00, then the student will be considered a student in good academic standing;